Atakor volcanic field: Eruptive history

-Volcanic activity in Atakor occurred 20-12 million years ago, 6.7 - 4.2 million years ago and 1.95 million years ago until today, with most volcanic activity taking place during the first episode in the Burdigalian and Serravallian.
+Volcanic activity in Atakor occurred 20–12 million years ago, 6.7–4.2 million years ago, and 1.95 million years ago until today, with most volcanic activity taking place during the first episode in the Burdigalian and Serravallian.
 The second and the third volcanic phases were also accompanied by substantial ground uplift.
-Phonolite and trachyte erupted first and basalts later, although contrary to initial belief the flood basalts are from the oldest Tertiary, and the phonolitic-trachytic volcanism continued after the basaltic activity.
+Phonolite and trachyte erupted first and basalts later, although contrary to initial belief, the flood basalts are from the oldest Tertiary, and the phonolitic-trachytic volcanism continued after the basaltic activity.
 Stratovolcanoes with lava flows are the most recent manifestations of activity in Atakor.

-Activity continued in the Holocene, with lava flows covering Holocene features such as 10,000 years old lacustrine sediments, pottery and having a fresh appearance.
+Activity continued in the Holocene, with lava flows covering Holocene features such as 10,000-year-old lacustrine sediments, pottery, and having a fresh appearance.
 Tuareg oral tradition of "fire mountains" appears to recount that Tuareg people observed eruptions.
-Local heat flow anomalies, rare fumaroles and observed seismicity are further evidence of ongoing volcanism.
+Local heat-flow anomalies, rare fumaroles, and observed seismicity are further evidence of ongoing volcanism.

 Climate and history

 Atakor lies within the tropics (south of the Tropic of Cancer) and at high elevation.
-Precipitation is more common than in the surrounding desert and during winter it can occur in the form of snow; at Assekrem annual precipitation is about 100–150 mm.
+Precipitation is more common than in the surrounding desert, and during winter, it can occur in the form of snow; at Assekrem, annual precipitation is about 100–150 mm.
 In the past, precipitation was considerably higher than today, such as during the Villafranchian and the Paleolithic when nivation landforms developed above 2000 m elevation, as well as moraines such as at Tahat and rock glaciers.
 A last wet period occurred during the Neolithic.

-Vegetation in Atakor is subdivided into several belts, a lower Sudanian belt at 1700–1800 m elevation with bushes and trees, a sub-Mediterranean between 1800–2400 m which includes the olive and a high Mediterranean belt which includes Clematis flammula.
+Vegetation in Atakor is subdivided into several belts, including a lower Sudanian belt at 1700–1800 m elevation with bushes and trees, a sub-Mediterranean between 1800–2400 m which includes the olive, and a high Mediterranean belt which includes Clematis flammula.
 The volcanic field is used as a pasture.